Marketing Residential Property

 These rules are designed to prevent "underquoting", when consumers may be attracted to a property because of an apparently affordable price, and then outlay money on a building inspection for a property that then sells for a price way over the advertised selling price, or even over-commit themselves to a property that they may not be able to afford.

-Penalties apply to agents who breach these rules, and agents are also prevented from demanding or receiving commision or expenses.
-See S24A of the Land and Business (Sale and Conveyancing) Act 1994.
+Penalties apply to agents who breach these rules, and agents are also prevented from demanding or receiving commission or expenses [see Land and Business (Sale and Conveyancing) Act 1994 (SA) s 24A.

 Communicating an Offer